Mortgage

 - If LIBOR/SARON < 0 → Interest rate = margin + 2.31 % + |LIBOR/SARON|

-In summary, the protection against variable interest rates disappears if LIBOR/SARON becomes negative, with the negative interest being added to the interest payable.
+In summary, protection against variable interest rates disappears if LIBOR/SARON becomes negative, with the negative interest being added to the interest payable.

 - In view of all the circumstances, was the bank obliged to recommend a fixed-rate mortgage or, at the very least, to advise against the solution implemented ?

-With regard to the second question, the Federal Supreme Court considers that if the customers had not really understood how the combination of the two contracts worked, they would have reacted as soon as the LIBOR/SARON rates turned negative.
+With regard to the second question, the Federal Supreme Court considers that if the clients had not really understood how the combination of the two contracts worked, they would have reacted as soon as the LIBOR/SARON rates turned negative.
 However, they paid the interest increased by the negative rate on several occasions without complaining about the contractual imbalance.
-Furthermore, the bank had specified to the customers in an email that LIBOR/SARON did not constitute a charge unless it became negative.
+Furthermore, the bank had specified to the clients in an email that LIBOR/SARON did not constitute a charge unless it became negative.

-Finally, with regard to the third question, the Federal Court concluded that the customers had failed to demonstrate that a fixed-rate loan would have been more advantageous in this case than the solution proposed by the bank.
-The contractual structure used in this case has the particular advantage of guaranteeing customers a fixed rate for 30 years (in the event of a positive LIBOR/SARON), whereas a fixed-rate loan cannot reasonably be concluded for such a term.
+Finally, with regard to the third question, the Federal Supreme Court concluded that the clients had failed to demonstrate that a fixed-rate loan would have been more advantageous in this case than the solution proposed by the bank.
+The contractual structure used in this case has the particular advantage of guaranteeing clients a fixed rate for 30 years (in the event of a positive LIBOR/SARON), whereas a fixed-rate loan cannot reasonably be concluded for such a term.
 Furthermore, the bank could not reasonably have expected, at the time the swap was concluded, that LIBOR would become negative during the term of the contract.